MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/about-kusto-data.md

 More concretely, to create an ADO.NET-like client allowing queries against Kusto, use static methods on the `Kusto.Data.Net.Client.KustoClientFactory` class.
 These take the connection string and create a thread-safe, disposable, client object.
-(It's strongly recommended that client code does not create "too many" instances of this object.
+(It's strongly recommended that client code doesn't create "too many" instances of this object.
 Instead, client code should create an object per connection string and hold on to it for as long as necessary.)
 This allows the client object to efficiently cache resources.

 In general, all methods on the clients are thread-safe with two exceptions: `Dispose`, and setter properties.
-For consistent results, do not invoke either methods concurrently.
+For consistent results, don't invoke either methods concurrently.

 Following are a few examples.
 Additional samples can be found [here](https://github.com/Azure/azure-kusto-samples-dotnet/tree/master/client).